hsuchengmath/Sleep_Analyze/README.md

 We want to build 'learning to rank model' for all insomnia patients

+### Required data format
+1. data is .csv
+2. The first column is userId and other columns is feature data
+3. For all users ,their experiment day need to be same

 ### Required packages
 The code has been tested running under Python 3.6.6, with the following packages installed (along with their dependencies):